pete-g00/Turing-Machine-Language/plan/moscow.md

 - Connection with the Church-Turing Thesis (in particular lambda-calculus)

 ## Part II: TML parser, converter to TM and tape executor
-- Parser for TML
-- Converting TM to TML
+### Must Have
+- Parsing a string representation of a program to an object representation
+- Validating the object representation of a program
-- Executing a TML program on a tape
+- Executing the object representation of a program on a tape

+### Should Have
+- Converting the object representation of a program to an object representation of a Turing Machine

+### Could Have
+- Executing an object representation of a Turing Machine on a tape

 ## Part III: TML Website
+- Code the program on the website
+- Convert the program to a Turing Machine (FSM)
+- Execute the program on a tape